Reviews

 Image credit: MSI

-In addition to gaming, the display can also provide an excellent visual experience while watching the movies.
+In addition to gaming, the display also provides an excellent visual experience while watching movies.

-The MSI Pulse GL76 comes with a full-size backlit keyboard (anti-ghost 84 keys) with monochrome and vivid colors across the keyboard area.
-If we talk about its appearance, the keyboard has a compact design, specially created for specific gamers.
+The MSI Pulse GL76 features a full-size backlit keyboard (anti-ghost 84 keys) with monochrome and vivid colors in the keyboard area.
+The keyboard has a compact design and is specifically designed for gamers.

 MSI Pulse GL76 Keyboard